-- 5. Additional Teacher - (a) Student Guidance Teacher
+5. Additional Teacher

+(a) Student Guidance Teacher

-For schools without the student guidance service grant or not being served by Student Guidance Officer, an additional post of the PSM (under sponsor-based entitlement) or AM rank for Student Guidance Teacher (SGT) is provided to a school with 18 or more classes or shared by 2 schools each with 5 - 17 classes under the same sponsoring body.
+For schools without the student guidance service grant or not being served by Student Guidance Officer, an additional post of the PSM (under sponsor-based entitlement) or AM rank for Student Guidance Teacher (SGT) is provided to a school with 18 or more classes or shared by 2 schools each with 5-17 classes under the same sponsoring body.
 In connection with the enhancement of graduate teacher ratio under 1(d), 2 and 3 above -

-- (i) for a sponsoring body entitling to one SGT only for the schools under it, the SGT post is included in the teaching staff entitlement of the base school for working out the graduate post entitlement of that school and the SGT will be considered together with other teachers in the school for re-grading; and - (ii) for a sponsoring body entitling to two or more SGTs, the following options are given - The SGT post be included in the teaching staff entitlement of each individual base school for working out the graduate post entitlement of the school and the SGT be considered together with other teachers in the school concerned for re-grading; or - A graduate post entitlement equivalent to 45% of the SGT posts entitled be provided to the sponsoring body in 2008/09 school year (and 50% from 2009/10 school year onwards) and the appointment of SGTs in the PSM grade be considered separately under the same sponsoring body.
+- (i) for a sponsoring body entitling to one SGT only for the schools under it, the SGT post is included in the teaching staff entitlement of the base school for working out the graduate post entitlement of that school and the SGT will be considered together with other teachers in the school for re-grading; and - (ii) for a sponsoring body entitling to two or more SGTs, the following options are given - The SGT post be included in the teaching staff entitlement of each individual base school for working out the graduate post entitlement of the school and the SGT be considered together with other teachers in the school concerned for re-grading; or - A graduate post entitlement equivalent to 50% of the SGT posts entitled be provided to the sponsoring body and the appointment of SGTs in the PSM grade be considered separately under the same sponsoring body.